Equitable Data-Driven Facility Location and Resource Allocation to Fight the Opioid Epidemic: Conclusions

 Our compartmental ODE model formulation expands on previous models of the opioid epidemic by additionally including an illicit opioid use compartment and a deceased compartment.
 This helps us capture illicit opioid use dynamics and incorporate cumulative overdose death data more concretely.
 Although there have been previous state- and national-level compartmental ODE models of the opioid epidemic defined in the literature, no past work estimates unique parameters for almost every US state.
 We are able to capture the differences in the dynamics of the epidemic between states and interpret these differences through the model parameters.

-\reviewChanges{We then obtain high-quality resource allocation solutions to our MIPs using our efficient McCormick envelope-based method, which takes around \secondReviewChanges{2} seconds on average \secondReviewChanges{with a mean optimality gap of 3.99\% (10.39\% maximum).} Our solutions are more equitable, as we take into account socioeconomic equitability in terms of social vulnerability, opioid prescribing rates, and county populations within our MIP objective.
-Although the impact differs for each state \secondReviewChanges{and we allow for overbudget solutions}, our proposed solutions on average decrease the number of people with OUD by \secondReviewChanges{$9.03\pm1.772\%$}, increase the number of people getting treatment by \secondReviewChanges{$88.75\pm26.223\%$}, and decrease the number of opioid-related deaths by \secondReviewChanges{$0.58\pm0.111\%$} in comparison to our baseline compartmental model predictions after 2 years. \secondReviewChanges{These improvements in population health metrics are on average 0.76\%, 3.98\%, and 0.05\% better (respective to each of the previous metrics) than the best demographic-based benchmarks that we considered.
-Depending on the population size of the state, small percentage improvements can correspond to helping many additional people. } }
+\reviewChanges{We then obtain high-quality resource allocation solutions to our MIPs using our efficient McCormick envelope-based method, which takes around \secondReviewChanges{2} seconds on average \secondReviewChanges{with a mean optimality gap of 3.99\% (10.39\% maximum).} \thirdReviewChanges{Using a quantitative measure of equitability loss, we show that our optimized solutions are comparably equitable in relation to the social vulnerability index.} Although the impact differs for each state \secondReviewChanges{and we allow for overbudget solutions}, our proposed solutions on average decrease the number of people with OUD by \secondReviewChanges{$9.03\pm1.772\%$}, increase the number of people getting treatment by \secondReviewChanges{$88.75\pm26.223\%$}, and decrease the number of opioid-related deaths by \secondReviewChanges{$0.58\pm0.111\%$} in comparison to our baseline compartmental model predictions after 2 years. \secondReviewChanges{ \thirdReviewChanges{Compared to several demographic-based benchmarks, our solutions show additional improvements in the aforementioned population health metrics.} } }

 \paragraph{Limitations.} Our approach has limitations.
 Even though our \secondReviewChanges{neural ODE-inspired model fitting process} can deal with irregularly-sampled time series data, data quality and availability was a challenge when estimating parameters for our compartmental models.
 Having improved and more refined data related to illicit opioids, particularly fentanyl use, could benefit the quality of the parameter estimation, but we still have established that a neural ODE framework can be used for this application. \secondReviewChanges{As a result of limited data, we also only consider time invariant parameters rather than dynamic parameters that change over time.
 We hope to address this in future work.} \secondReviewChanges{Additionally, our epidemiological model and intervention representations are simplifications of real-world dynamics.
 Due to aggregate data limitations, subtler social and shorter-term dynamics cannot be captured.
 For instance, contact with illicit opioid providers affecting illicit use is not addressed.
 We also assume treatment limitations are solely due to capacity, not patient willingness, which cannot be accounted for with aggregate data.
 Nevertheless, for broader public health considerations, aggregate data remains useful.
 In terms of intervention modeling, we currently do not allow the shifting of facility resources between counties, but we aim to address this in future work.}